hashicorp/design-system/website/docs/components/toast/partials/code/how-to-use.md

 !!!
 Info

 This method should be used only in special cases and as an escape hatch.
-If you find yourself in need to use it, we suggest to speak with the Design Systems Team to check that the solution is conformant and satifies the accessibility criteria.
+If you find yourself in need to use it, we suggest to speak with the Design Systems Team to check that the solution is conformant and satisfies the accessibility criteria.
 !!!